tbgicgeb/PgpGraph/README.md

 #### Caution
 --------
 Input molecules must be in SMILES format in a .csv file.
-The progress of the code can be traced using the output.log file.
+The progress of the code can be traced using the **output.log** file.

 #### Output
 -------
-The prediction results will be saved in 'inhibitor_example_results.csv' for inhibitors and 'substrate_example_results.csv' for substrates.
-The feature importance plots for inhibitors and substrates will be saved in inhibitors_barplots or substrates_barplots, respectively.
+The prediction results will be saved in **inhibitor_example_results.csv** for inhibitors and **substrate_example_results.csv** for substrates.
+Within the substrate_results and inhibitors_results directories, the feature importance plots for inhibitors and substrates will be saved in inhibitors_barplots or substrates_barplots directories, respectively.